jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 organizations in Japan (69%), Italy (63%), and
 France (52%) were most likely to report an impact on their operations.

 As well, there was some variance by industry vertical, with the Legal (92%), Manufacturing
 (78%), Financial Services (78%), and Human
 Resources (77%) sectors most likely to have been affected by a ransomware attack.

 Ransomware is a lucrative business that will continue to be a threat.
 Attackers continue to find innovative ways to extort victims, so it is more crucial than ever for organizations to be able to defend against ransomware attacks.
-\| RANSOMWARE REMAINS PERVASIVE

 THE VERTICALS MOST LIKELY
 TO HAVE BEEN AFFECTED BY A
 RANSOMWARE ATTACK
-92%

 LEGAL
-78%

 FINANCIAL
 SERVICES
-78%

 MANUFACTURING
-77%

 HUMAN
 RESOURCES

-7
-RANSOMWARE
+92%
+78%
+78%
+77%

+6

-Are Organizations
+RANSOMWAREAre Organizations
 Prepared?
-Despite the ongoing cybersecurity talent shortage, the study revealed a significant increase in the number of respondents who believe their organizations have the right talent to defend against ransomware attacks: 88% this year vs. 60% last year, a nearly 50% increase year over year.
+Despite the ongoing cybersecurity talent

+shortage, the study revealed a significant increase in the number of respondents who believe their organizations have the right talent to defend against ransomware attacks: 88% this year vs. 60% last year, a nearly 50% increase year over year.

-The other good news: nearly three\-fourths of respondents indicated they believe their organization has the right contingency plans to manage a ransomware attacka number that remained relatively unchanged year over year.
+The other good news: nearly three\-fourths of respondents indicated they believe their organization has the right contingency plans to manage a ransomware attack–a number that remained relatively unchanged year over year.

 Respondents from the UK indicated a higher level of confidence in their people and policies at 94% and 77%, respectively.
 In